-Student Affairs is dedicated to providing services that complement the student educational experience and engage the diverse community while supporting the growth and development of the students to prepare them for future careers in the global media environment.

-Student Affairs will provide support to the students by leveraging the facilities at NU-Q and Education City, partnering with the community and other schools, and taking advantage of Qatar's global location.
-The office will also develop programs that combine the vision and traditions of Northwestern University of Evanston with the cultural and social traditions of Qatar and the surrounding region.
+Student Affairs is dedicated to providing services that complement the educational experience, engage our diverse community, and support the growth and development of NU-Q students to prepare them for future careers in the global media environment.
+Student Affairs will provide support to the students by developing and implementing programs and services with the cultural and social traditions of Qatar and the surrounding region.